-If you have an enquiry about Florence Nightingale or the museum's collection, email it to the Collections Officer, Holly Carter-Chappell or write to the museum address.
+If you have an enquiry about the museum’s collection email it to our Collections Officer, Chloe Wong, or write to the museum.
 We will be delighted to help.

 The museum is home to the Register of Nurses in the East – a list of the 229 women who went in an official capacity to nurse at the British Military Hospital during the Crimean War, 1854-1856.
 The Register has been digitised and every page can be seen in the museum through an interactive book.
 If you can’t visit the museum, contact the Collections Officer who will be able to help.